Neuroscientist based in New York.

 • Graduate: PhD Neuroscience, University of Minnesota, 2014-2019; Advised by Dr. Esther Krook-Magnuson

-• Postdoctoral: Icahn School of Medicine at Mount Sinai, 2019-present; Advised by Dr. Tristan Shuman
+• Postdoctoral: Icahn School of Medicine at Mount Sinai, 2019-2024; Advised by Dr. Tristan Shuman

 Want to collaborate?
 Get in touch.